County election officials who have pitched a plan to keep voters safe amid the coronavirus outbreak appeared to pick up a key ally this week.

 Currently, only people who have one of six specific excuses, like illness or travel away from home on election day, can mail in or drop off a ballot early.

-But leading county clerks, including Greene County’s Shane Schoeller, have said that’s not enough right now given concerns about the virus spreading in crowded areas.
+County clerks, including Greene County’s Shane Schoeller, have said that’s not enough right now given concerns about the virus spreading in crowded areas.

 That idea got a different reaction from Gov. Mike Parson, a fellow Republican, earlier this month.